Applying for Homestead

 What is a qualifying relative?

-For agricultural property, a qualifying relative includes the child, grandchild, sibling, or parent of the owner or owner’s spouse.
+For regular agricultural and residential property, a qualifying relative includes the child, grandchild, sibling, parent, aunt, uncle, nephew or niece of the owner or owner’s spouse.

 When do I apply?